SmartPotatoes69/Warps-Skript/README.md

 /setwarp - creates/changes location of a existing warp
 /deletewarp - Deletes a existing warp
 /warp - warps you to the warp if you have the correct permission warps.use.<warpname>
 /warp - without any args open warpgui
+Warptimer in options you can true/false and chnage the time of warptimer